Penguin-Scrolls/PenguinScrolls/README.md

 ![](1.gif)

-# PenguinScrolls: A Comprehensive Benchmark for Long-Text Understanding
+# PenguinScrolls: A User-Aligned Fine-Grained Benchmark for Long-Context Language Model Evaluation

 PenguinScrolls (***企鹅卷轴***) is a comprehensive benchmark designed to evaluate and enhance the long-text processing capabilities of large language models (LLMs).